-Since 2007, the Treasury has made a series of interventions to support the financial stability of UK banking.
+Between 2007 and 2010, the Treasury made a series of large financial interventions to support the financial stability of UK banking.
 These interventions supported four broad aims:

 In line with international good practice, the Treasury and the National Audit Office have worked to ensure that the scale and costs of the various government interventions are transparent.
 This page sets out the work the National Audit Office has done on the banking interventions and answers some frequently asked questions.

 All figures are based on the most recently published HMT Annual Report and Accounts (currently for the year ended 31 March 2015) and will be updated annually.

 Q: Why did the Government provide support to UK banks?

 In 2007, financial markets entered a sustained period of instability, causing difficulties for banks across the world, precipitating a global credit crisis, a widespread economic downturn and, by 2010, concern over certain Eurozone governments’ ability to service their debt obligations.
 The Treasury, like many other finance ministries around the world, took actions to:

 - protect depositors in banks suffering insolvency or a severe decline in market confidence;

 - maintain liquidity to allow banks, whose failure would threaten the overall financial system, to pay claims and outstanding borrowings as they fell due;

 - ensure that banks whose failure would threaten the overall financial system would have sufficient capital to cushion them from losses caused by further deterioration in the financial markets; and